 However, truck drivers are not the only people who can be held liable for causing an accident.
 For example, trucking companies that hire negligent drivers can be held financially responsible for an accident if it failed to adequately train its employees or enforce regulations.
 Manufacturers of hazardous materials can also be held legally responsible for injuries sustained in a truck crash if they failed to warn the driver of the dangers involved in transporting a particular product.

 Contact a Dedicated Philadelphia Personal Injury Lawyer Today

-If you live in Pennsylvania and were recently injured in an accident involving a commercial truck, please contact The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 and a member of our legal team will help you set-up a free consultation with an experienced personal injury attorney who can help explain your legal options.
+If you live in Pennsylvania and were recently injured in an accident involving a commercial truck, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-546-1000 and a member of our legal team will help you set-up a free consultation with an experienced personal injury attorney who can help explain your legal options.